 Qualls also spent several years helping line up players and running the on-field operations for the Pittsfield Dukes of the New England Collegiate Baseball League.
 He would often be seen helping get the playing surface at Wahconah Park ready for games.

 "One thing you learn early with baseball is that you do many jobs and wear many hats," Qualls said with a laugh.

 Qualls and his family live in Johns Creek, Ga., and will move to the Baltimore area when school lets out.
-He and his family spent their summers in Hinsdale at the Academy.

 The hiring of Qualls by Baltimore's executive vice president of baseball operations brings the two of them back together for the fourth time.
 Qualls served as the Boston Red Sox's director of player development (1998-2001) and director of minor league operations for the Montreal Expos (1987-94) while Duquette worked and was general manager for both teams.